Information updated 21 September 2020

 Can you still study abroad?

-The outlook for those hoping to study abroad in 2020 is still unclear.
+The outlook for those hoping to study abroad is still unclear.
 Whether or not you’ll be able to study abroad will depend on the restrictions in the country you want to study in, and your home country.

 Every university will have its own procedures in place, so if you know where you want to study it’s best to check these.
 Most universities will still be actively seeking international students to enroll and will put alternative arrangements in place if you can’t travel when term starts.